KuyaMecky/Youtube-Live-Streaming-Plugin/README.md

     - Go to the YouTube channel.
     - Click on the channel name to go to the channel's homepage.
     - The Channel ID is the string of characters after `/channel/` in the URL.
 For example, in `https://www.youtube.com/channel/UC1234567890`, `UC1234567890` is the Channel ID.
+    - Note: The Channel ID is not the same as the custom URL or username (e.g., `@DEARLOTTERIESLIVE`).

 3. **Setup in Plugin**:
     - Navigate to `Settings` > `YouTube Live Broadcasts` in the WordPress admin dashboard.